Chapter 13 Bankruptcy Attorney in Kansas City

 - Free Consultation to Discuss Your Debt Relief Options

-- Thousands of Bankruptcy Cases Successfully Handled
+- Thousands of Successful Bankruptcy Cases Handled

-- We're Located in Kansas City, Lenexa, and Lee's Summit
+- We're located in Kansas City, Lenexa, and Lee's Summit

 What is Chapter 13 Bankruptcy?

-Also called the wage earner’s plan, it allows individuals with a regular income to repay all or a part of the debts that they have accumulated.
+Also called the wage earner’s plan, it allows individuals with a regular income to repay all or part of the debts that they have accumulated.
 They must propose a repayment plan that allows them to pay monthly installments for 3 to 5 years.

-No Money Down Bankruptcy
+We Offer No Money Down Bankruptcy

-We have developed a unique Complete Bankruptcy model of legal guidance.
-This means we handle all aspects of the Chapter 13 process — from deciding whether to pursue bankruptcy through the completion of your case, as well as post-bankruptcy matters — for no money down.
+We have developed a unique, Complete Bankruptcy model of legal guidance.
+This means we handle all aspects of the Chapter 13 process—from deciding whether to pursue bankruptcy through the completion of your case, as well as post-bankruptcy matters—for no money down.

-What’s Involved in Chapter 13?
+What’s Involved in a Chapter 13 Bankruptcy?

 The most important aspect of Chapter 13 bankruptcy is the repayment plan.
-This type of bankruptcy will allow you to tackle past-due payments through a single, affordable monthly payment that takes into account your financial circumstances.
+This type of bankruptcy allows you to tackle past-due payments through a single, affordable monthly payment that takes into account your financial circumstances.
 At the end of the three- or five-year repayment plan, any qualifying debt that hasn’t been paid off will be discharged (eliminated).

 When Does Chapter 13 Make Sense?

 For some people, Chapter 7 bankruptcy makes sense because it is a faster process and does not require a repayment plan.
+However, Chapter 13 may be a better option if:

 - You do not qualify for Chapter 7